blanksblanks/Notes/csPS0.md

 16. _What are strong references?_
 Strong means that you own the object that you will reference with this property/variable.
-Compiler will make sure that any objects that you assign to this property will not be destroyed as long as you p    oint it with a strong reference.
+Compiler will make sure that any objects that you assign to this property will not be destroyed as long as you point it with a strong reference.
 17. _What are weak references?_
 Weak means that you dont want to have control over the object's lifetime.
 The